naimur978/Partial-Discharge-Segmentation---Kubernetes/README.md

   }
   ```

-  I designed this structured output to be perfect for programmatic analysis or integration with monitoring systems.
-The JSON format makes it easy to process the data further or store it in a database.
+  This structured output is ideal for programmatic analysis or integration with monitoring systems.
+The JSON format allows for easy data processing or storage in a database.
   [Detailed documentation for the `/test-text` endpoint](docs/test-text-endpoint.md)

 ## Environment Variables

-I've made the application configurable with these environment variables that you can customize in the Kubernetes deployment or docker-compose.yml:
+The application is configurable with these environment variables that can be customized in the Kubernetes deployment or docker-compose.yml:

 - **`WORKER_THREADS`** - Number of worker threads for inference (default: 4)
 - **`MAX_BATCH_SIZE`** - Maximum batch size for processing (default: 8)
 - **`TORCH_NUM_THREADS`** - Number of PyTorch threads (default: 4)
 - **`OMP_NUM_THREADS`** - Number of OpenMP threads (default: 4)

-I recommend adjusting these based on your hardware capabilities.
+Adjusting these based on hardware capabilities is recommended.
 For servers with more CPUs, increasing these values can significantly improve processing speed.

 ## Development

 ### Running from Source (Without Docker)

-If you want to run the application directly on your machine like I often do during development:
+To run the application directly on a machine:

 ```bash
 # Create a virtual environment